olinjs/olinjs/lessons/07-apis-debugging/README.md

 3.  **DO NOT PUSH YOUR OAUTH KEYS TO GITHUB**
 4. Only display Twotes on `/` if the user has been authenticated
 5. Try to keep all of you Passport logic out of `app.js` like we've been doing with all of our other routes.
 How might you go about this?
-6. Don't push to Heroku until we've had a chance to evaluate the functionality of Homework 6 separately.
-We will notify you when you can deploy.
 6.  **DO NOT PUSH YOUR OAUTH KEYS TO GITHUB**

 ###### Getting set up with FB OAuth